Container ship accidents are a little-understood but emerging threat to marine ecosystems, new study shows

 However, not all this cargo makes it to market.
 Fires, collisions, groundings and other seaborne accidents can lead to containers spilling overboard and sinking to ocean floors where they and their contents pollute the marine environment.

-In a new paper published in the Journal of Cleaner Production, a group of Concordia University researchers, under the supervision of Chunjiang An, reviews the state of marine pollution from accidents.
+In a new paper published in the Journal of Cleaner Production, a group of Concordia University researchers, under the supervision of Chunjiang An, reviews the state of marine pollution from container ship accidents.
 The study investigates the risks they pose, the current policies and strategies around them, and the regulations that cover reporting and cleanups.
 The group found that despite the existence of international protocols, risks are often overlooked, and existing regulations around maritime cargo have significant deficiencies.

 Little cooperation, weak regulations